zauberzeug/nicegui/CONTRIBUTING.md

 ## Contributing code

-If you'd like to contribute code to NiceGUI, we're always looking for bug fixes, performance improvements, and new features.
+We are excited that you want to contribute code to NiceGUI.
+We're always looking for bug fixes, performance improvements, and new features.

 ## Setup

 To set up a local development environment for NiceGUI, you'll need to have Python 3 and pip installed.
 You can then use the following command to install NiceGUI in editable mode:

 ```bash
 python3 -m pip install -e .
 ```

 This will install the package and its dependencies, and link it to your local development environment so that changes you make to the code will be immediately reflected.
 Thereby enabling you to use your local version of NiceGUI in other projects.

 ### Code formatting